Monday Scholars : an engaging weekly series

 that combines the best of online learning with classroom discussion.

 Each week a new lecture topic is discussed.

-On video, a notable expert or professor will lead an online lecture.
-After watching the lecture together, the attendees at OWL will then discuss what they have learned in a facilitated discussion with the OWL Adult Services librarian
+On video via Zoom, a notable expert or professor will lead an online lecture.
+After watching the lecture together, the virtual attendees will then discuss what they have learned in a facilitated discussion led by a library staff member.

 Mondays: 1:00 - 2:30 PM

 The great revolutions of the past 300 years have profoundly shaped the social, cultural, political, and military landscape of the 21st century.
 These epic changes tore down established orders and built new ones in their place.
 What drives individuals and groups to embrace revolution?
 At what point does a society decide to revolt?
 Is there such a thing as a peaceful revolution?
 Why have some revolutions failed while others changed the world?

 Delve into these questions and more in The Great Revolutions of Modern History.
 Taught by Professor Lynne Ann Hartnett of Villanova University, these 24 eye-opening lessons will give you new insights into the forces that have shaped the political and cultural landscape of our world.
 You will travel back in time and across the globe to examine some of history’s most momentous and influential political transformations.
 Starting with the American Revolution and the French Revolution, covering world-changing movements in China, Mexico, India, Haiti, Africa, Russia, and more, Professor Hartnett surveys the shifting tides that inspired each of these revolutions.